aionnetwork/aion-docs/kernel/web3-access/web3-js/web3-eth-contract.md

 myContract.methods.myMethod([param1[, param2[, ...]]]).call(options[, callback])
 ```

 Will call a _constant_ method and execute its smart contract method in the Fast VM without sending any transaction.
-Note calling can not alter the smart contract state.
+Note calling cannot alter the smart contract state.

 <h3>Parameters</h3>